tadele-dev/BCD-VILTS/README.md

 ---

 ## 📜 License
+Apache License 2.0

-This project is licensed under the [MIT License](./LICENSE) © 2025 Tadele Tatek Gebrewold.
+This project is licensed under the

+2025 Tadele Tatek Gebrewold.
 ---

 ## ✍️ Author